Week Street and Gabriel's Hill

 We've appointed Henderson and Taylor (Public Works) Ltd as our contractor on this project.

-We aim to complete the project by the end of February 2019.
+We aim to complete the project by spring 2019.

-We'll improve the drainage, then resurface with block paving to produce a level surface.
-There'll also be better wayfinding, more landscaping and art work.
+The first stage is to improve the drainage and resolve any issues with shallow utilities, then resurface with block paving to produce a level surface.
+There'll also be a better way finding, more landscaping and art work.

-A diversion route has been set up for deliveries.
-Please contact Martin Moran, Public Liaison Officer on 07949 826982 for details.
+Due to restricted vehicle access, a diversion route has been set up for deliveries and the contractor will assist businesses with deliveries.
+Please contact Dominic Murray, Public Liaison Officer on 07949 826982 for details.